Skip to content

 # Allow P2P connections to fallback to being relayed through Steam if needed

-var RELAY: bool = Steam.allowP2PPacketRelay(true)
+var set_relay: bool = Steam.allowP2PPacketRelay(true)

-print("Allowing Steam to be relay backup: "+str(RELAY))
+print("Allowing Steam to be relay backup: %s" % set_relay)

-Once this callback fires, you'll have your lobby ID which you can pass off to our LOBBY_ID variable for later use.
+variable for later use.
 As the note says, the lobby should be set to joinable by default but, just in case, we add it here.
 You can make the lobby unjoinable too.

 You can also set some lobby data now; which can be whatever key / value pair you want.
 I'm not aware of a maximum amount of pairs you can set.

-And you'll notice I set allowP2PPacketRelay() to true at this point; this allows, as the note mentions, P2P connections to fallback to being relayed through Steam if needed.
+to true at this point; this allows, as the note mentions, P2P connections to fallback to being relayed through Steam if needed.
 This usually happens if you have NAT or firewall issues.

 Get Lobby Lists